azzollinigianluca95/WORD-EMBEDDING-APPLIED-ON-LITERARY-WORKS/README.md

 **WORD EMBEDDING APPLIED ON LITERARY WORKS** <br/> Given a word, detecting all other words having similar meaning in a given literary work, using Word2Vec algorithm and Apache Spark enviroment.

+The analyzer takes in input literary works as text files, grouped by their literary period and applies preprocessing removing useless spaces and step-words.
+Then, given a word in input, it finds other words with similar meaning for each literary period.
+There's no limit of works which can be loaded for each period.

+In output the best results for each period are shown, making possible to compare how the same word can change its meaning during different literary periods.

+The system was implemented on a simulated distributed system using Apache Spark.
+The similarity word search is implemented using the word embedding technique known as 'word vector'.
+Then a 'Word2Vec' algorithm with a 'SkipGram' model computes the similarity factors.
+At the end, words are sorted respect to their similarity factor.

+The exploited model is included in the Mlib library of the Apache Spark framework.

 **If you publish any work which uses the code stored in this project, please cite the following creators:** <br/>
 Sergio Abascià, Gianluca Azzollini, Alberto Carlo  Maria Mancino